hikmethankolay/meme-generator-with-react/README.md

-# Buisness card with React Framework
+# Meme Generator with React Framework

+You can view my Meme Generator from [here](https://hikmethankolay.github.io/meme-generator-with-react/)

 In the project directory, you can run: